Robert Kelley (American football)

-Robert Kelley (born October 3, 1992), nicknamed "Fat Rob", is a former American football running back.
-He played college football at Tulane, and was signed by the Washington Redskins as an undrafted free agent in 2016.
+Robert Kelley (born October 3, 1992), nicknamed "Fat Rob", is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Tulane Green Wave and was signed by the Washington Redskins as an undrafted free agent in 2016.

-Early years
+Early life

 Kelley attended and played football at O. Perry Walker High School.

 College career

-Kelley attended and played college football at Tulane from 2011–2015.
+Kelley attended and played college football at Tulane from 2011 to 2015.
+He played under head coaches Bob Toledo, Mark Hutson, and Curtis Johnson.

 In the 2011 season, Kelley was part of a backfield dominated by Orleans Darkwa.
-Overall, he had 332 rushing yards, two rushing touchdowns, and 16 receptions for 178 receiving yards.
+Overall, he had 332 rushing yards, two rushing touchdowns, and 16 receptions for 178 yards.
 In the 2012 season, he had a team-high 286 rushing yards and 46 receptions for 340 yards and four receiving touchdowns.
 In the 2013 season, he had 420 rushing yards, three rushing touchdowns, 18 receptions, 176 receiving yards, and a receiving touchdown.
 In his final collegiate season in 2015, he shared the backfield with Dontrell Hilliard, Sherman Badie, Lazedrick Thompson, and Josh Rounds.
 Overall, he had 232 rushing yards, one rushing touchdown, six receptions, 33 receiving yards, and one receiving touchdown.